Fu Youde: Biography

-Fu Youde was from Suzhou in northern Anhui.
-He lost his family during an epidemic in the 1340s and subsequently relocated to northern Anhui Province.
-In 1351, he joined the Red Turban Rebellion in Suzhou and in 1355, he became a member of the army led by Han Song emperor Han Lin'er.
-He rose through the ranks and eventually became an officer in the army of general Li Xixi, participating in military campaigns in Shandong and the metropolitan area.
+The exact date of Fu Youde's birth is unknown.
+He was born in Suzhou, in northern Anhui, China, during the Mongol-led Yuan dynasty.
+His family fled the Yellow River floods and associated social unrest, first settling in Dangshan and later in Yingzhou.
+Despite his humble rural upbringing and lack of formal education, Fu developed the leadership qualities and martial abilities that allowed him to rise to prominence in his local community while still a young man.
+At the same time, growing dissatisfaction with the Yuan government's ineffective rule sparked rebellions across the country.
+In 1351, when the Red Turban Rebellion broke out, Fu joined a local rebel group in Xuzhou.
+Four years later, when the Red Turban leader Liu Futong proclaimed Han Lin'er emperor of the state of Song, Fu served under the Song regime.
+He rose through the ranks and eventually became an officer under Li Xixi, one of Liu's generals, participating in military campaigns in Shandong and the metropolitan area.
 However, after facing several defeats, the army was forced to retreat to the northwest in 1357 and then to Sichuan in 1358.
-Dissatisfied with Li's leadership, Fu left his service and joined Ming Yuzhen.
-He felt undervalued in this new position and when Chen Youliang overthrew and killed Xu Shouhui in 1360, establishing the state of Han, Fu defected to him.
-Despite his loyalty, he did not receive a promotion and in September 1361, he and his troops joined Zhu Yuanzhang.
-At the time, Zhu was a general of the rebel state of Song and later became the first emperor of the Ming dynasty in 1368, known as the Hongwu Emperor.
+Dissatisfied with Li's leadership, Fu left his service and joined Ming Yuzhen, a rebel general under Xu Shouhui.
+Xu was the leader of another branch of the Red Turbans in central Yangtze valley, and Ming was then campaigning to conquer Sichuan.
+Fu again found that his abilities were not fully recognized and defected to Chen Youliang when Chen overthrew and killed Xu in 1360, establishing the state of Han.
+Despite Fu's loyalty, Chen did not promote him, and in September 1361 he and his troops joined Zhu Yuanzhang.
+At the time, Zhu was based in Nanjing and nominally recognized Han Lin'er's authority.
+He later became the first emperor of the Ming dynasty in 1368, known as the Hongwu Emperor.

 Under Zhu, Fu found a commander who appreciated his qualities.
 Fu was not only an excellent tactician, but also personally brave, always leading his troops from the front.
-As a result, he quickly rose to prominence and served under generals Xu Da and Chang Yuchun.
-Due to his similar background, he fit in well with Zhu's commanders, who all came from the same social classes and region.
-Fu played a significant role in the victories against the state of Han in 1363–64, the Kingdom of Wu (1366–67), and the conquest of northern China from the Mongols in 1368–1370.
-His military prowess was further demonstrated during the conquest of Sichuan and Yunnan, where he led successful campaigns.
-In November 1370, he was appointed Marquis of Yingchuan (at that time, the Hongwu Empror appointed 6 dukes and 28 marquises).
+He quickly rose to prominence and served under the generals Xu Da and Chang Yuchun.
+Due to his similar background, he fit in well with Zhu's commanders, who were largely of humble social origins and came from the same region as Fu.
+Fu played a significant role in the victories against Chen Han in 1363–64, Zhang Shicheng's state of Wu in 1366–67, (Note: Zhang Shicheng, along with Chen Youliang, was Zhu Yuanzhang's most formidable rival.
+Zhang's domain was centered on Suzhou, east of Zhu's territory.) and the conquest of northern China from the Mongols in 1368–1370.
+He further demonstrated his military prowess during the conquest of Sichuan and Yunnan, where he led successful campaigns.
+In November 1370, the Hongwu Emperor appointed 6 dukes and 28 marquises, and Fu received the title of Marquis of Yingchuan.